abecerra138/intempus-assignment/README.md

 - User cannot POST a new project from the REST endpoints
 - Set a time sleep of 60 seconds for how often to check Intempus for new data.
 Ideally this should be configurable
 - Pytest cases for multiprocessing queue checks
+- Would like to swap out explicit logs in the multiprocess functions for proper loggers

 ## Deploy